 - Tugboat II in Sliema (length 30m, max depth 25m)

 - The Rozi (length 30m, max depth 34m) in Cirkewwa

-My wreck diving specialty training lasted 2 days.
+My wreck diving speciality training lasted 2 days.
 I did 4 dives on 4 different shipwrecks all around Malta.
-Before each dive, we had an intensive briefing explaining which important aspects of wreck diving we would be practicing.
+Before each dive, we had an intensive briefing explaining which important aspects of wreck diving we would be practising.